 be a maximum height of 1.2 to 1.5 metres; and

-more than 50% transparent.
+be more than 50% transparent.

-22.04- Trees
+22.04-15 Trees

-Ensure buildings and works respect trees with assessed cultural significance (noted in the schedule to the Heritage Overlay) by siting proposed new development at a distance that ensures the ongoing health of the tree.
+It is policy that buildings and works respect trees with assessed cultural significance (noted in the schedule to the Heritage Overlay) by siting proposed new development at a distance that ensures the ongoing health of the tree.

 New buildings and works should also comply with the Australian Standard AD 4970-2009 Protection of trees on development sites for vegetation of assessed significance.